mj1thcjwovt/outlearn-modules/README.md

 ### Adding Sections

 The simplest way to enrich your content is to divide it into sections.
-Each module can have one or more sections.
+Each Module can have one or more sections.
 A list of sections shows up on tge right side of the content and serves as a navigable table of contents.
-Sections can also be checked off as completed in order to help learners and path creators to keep track of progress.
+Sections can also be checked off as completed in order to help learners and Path creators to keep track of progress.

 You create a section by adding the following annotation: